-\ OLC Group's Approach In its Environmental Philosophy, the OLC Group upholds its commitment to working in harmony with the environment in all its businesses so that we may continue offering magical dreams and moving experiences to future generations.
+In its Environmental Philosophy, the OLC Group upholds its commitment to working in harmony with the environment in all its businesses so that we may continue offering wonderful dreams and moving experiences to future generations.
 In particular, in our efforts to mitigate the impact of climate change, we aim to reduce per-unit CO2 emissions by 1% each year on average from the FY 2016 level by FY 2020.
-Furthermore, we are also working to take adaptation measures in order to minimize the impact of rising temperatures on our Guests. 📌 Medium-term Goal in Tackling Global Warming As part of our measures to tackle global warming, we intend to continue with our efforts to reduce CO2 emissions through the promotion of efficient energy use.
-The OLC Group's medium-term goal is to reduce per-unit\ CO2 emissions by 1% each year on average from the FY 2016 level by FY 2020.
-The target of pre-unit CO2 emissions in FY 2020 is 0.158 t/m.
-Changes in per-unit CO2 emissions 🗚 \star \star
+Furthermore, we are also working to take adaptation measures in order to minimize the impact of rising temperatures on our Guests.

+Medium-term Goal in Tackling Global Warming

+As part of our measures to tackle global warming, we intend to continue with our efforts to reduce CO2 emissions through the promotion of efficient energy use.
+The OLC Group's medium-term goal is to reduce per-unit CO2 emissions by 1% each year on average from the FY 2016 level by FY 2020.
+The target of pre-unit CO2 emissions in FY 2020 is 0.158 t/m^2 .

+Changes in per-unit CO2 emissions

+^{} Amount of CO2 emissions per floor-area of facilities pertaining to Tokyo Disney Resort business (CO2 emissions / Gross floor area of buildings)

+rarticipation in the External Initiative

+The OLC Group is a member of Tokyo Zero-emission Innovation Bay.
+The organization was established to build an innovative area of zero-emission technology around Tokyo Bay with various energy suppliers and users around it.
+The initiative aims to elevate the area into the biggest research/development and PR points against climate change with their pursuit of renewable energy technology or the electric network.
+122 organizations and institutions participate in the initiative.
+We will take our responsibility towards climate change along with their philosophy.

+Tokyo Zero-emission Innovation Bay

-\ Amount of CO2 emissions per floor-area of facilities pertaining to Tokyo Disney Resort business (CO2 emissions / Gross floor area of buildings) 📌 OLC Group's Environmental Policy The OLC Group undertakes environmental activities in line with Our Environmental Policy.
-Our Environmental Policy Management Structures 🖈 Structures to Promote Environmental Action The OLC Group has established an Environmental Action Committee to promote the environmental activities of the Group.
-This committee is chaired by Officer in charge of Social Activity Promotion Department and is responsible for planning and setting targets for the company's environmental activities.
+TOLC Group's Environmental Policy

+The OLC Group undertakes environmental activities in line with Our Environmental Policy.

+Our Environmental Policy

+Structures to Promote Environmental Action

+The OLC Group has established an Environmental Action Committee to promote the environmental activities of the Group.
+This committee is chaired by the Executive Director in charge of the Social Activity Promotion Department and is responsible for planning and setting targets for the company's environmental activities including climate change.
 Positioned under the Environmental Action Committee, the Subcommittee on Global Warming Prevention and the Subcommittee on Energy Management conduct fact-finding surveys, devise strategies for addressing environmental issues, and implement initiatives to reduce environmental impact.

 Since FY 2010, the Chairperson of the Environmental Action Committee has been appointed to supervise our energy management pursuant to the Amended Act on the Rational Use of Energy with the goal of systematically performing the proactive conservation of energy.
-Going forward, we intend to keep enhancing our environmental management structure, and operate our business in harmony with the environment. \ Energy Management System Our proprietary energy management system (EMS) visualizes electricity consumption within our two Theme Parks and back office.
+Going forward, we intend to keep enhancing our environmental management structure, and operating our business in harmony with the environment.

+🜟 Energy Management System

+Our proprietary energy management system (EMS) visualizes electricity consumption within our two Theme Parks and back office.

 The EMS collects and analyzes data on energy consumption using IT through sensors attached to all facilities.
-This system has enabled us to identify inconsistent or wasteful electricity use by monitoring the operation hours and temperature settings of air conditioners, and the lighting time and illumination level settings of lighting equipment, among others, and to
+This system has enabled us to identify inconsistent or wasteful electricity use by monitoring the operation hours and temperature settings of air conditioners, and the lighting time and illumination level settings of lighting equipment, among others, and to implement measures to make improvements based on collaborations with relevant organizations, contributing to the establishment of a Plan-Do-Check-Act (PDCA) cycle for CO2 emissions reduction.